 Fireworks will close the festival as the boats get ready to sail from Brest to Douarnenez with hundreds of vessels converging from all corners of the World making an exciting and truly unforgettable Parade of Sail to start to the second festival in Douarnenez.
 Festival Temps Fête in Douarnenez is a little more intimate and is a haven for traditional wooden ship lovers.
 It also attracts an array of photographers and artists who want to immerse themselves within working boats and the beauty of Douarnenez and its two ports.
 Whilst one is the old fishing port, Rosmeur, there is another with wooden wharves lined with harbour-side bars and restaurants in the medieval town.
 Douarnenez Festival also offers plenty of races, sailing re-enactments and other activities on the water.
 The cobbled streets are perfect to explore the music, local shops and cuisine whilst reminiscing of a time when the wooden boats provided the town with trade as they docked in the port.

 The itinerary for sailing is not set due to the changing wind and weather but this trip will give you plenty of time to explore ashore and enjoy the festivals, along with offering the best vantage point from the water.
-When boarding, the Skipper will have a better idea of what the week should entail.
 The Breton coast is teeming with sheltered coves for anchoring, peaceful meandering rivers to discover, medieval towns and remote island to explore.
 Paired with the delicious local cuisine and plenty of opportunities to set foot ashore, there is no better way to discover the magic of this Celtic Coast than under sail.

 |Voyage||Set Sail||Days||Cost p/p|

 |Brest and Douarnenez Festival Sailing||8 July 2020||13||£2,350||Enquire now|